Unstructured-IO/unstructured/docs/source/apis/aws_marketplace.rst

    - Enter a Name tag for your VPC.
    - Specify the IPv4 CIDR block (e.g., 10.0.0.0/16).

-   - Leave the IPv6 CIDR block and Tenancy settings as default.
+     - You may leave the IPv6 CIDR block and Tenancy settings as default.
-   - Click “Create.”
+   - Click “Create VPC” button

 3. **Create Subnets**: